videntifier/hackathon/README.md

   https://files.videntifier.com/hackathon2012/tvshows.txt

-For more about how videntify and our company visit:
+For more about how videntify works visit:

 http://www.videntifier.com/technology

 We’re looking forward to seeing some cool, creative uses of our API.